The Burning Wheel: Characters and monsters

+Setting

+The core game does not include a dedicated setting, but there are three setting supplements.
+In the core game, the rules, mechanics and backstory elements used in character generation imply a fantasy world by default, but can be easily modified, and the game includes mechanics for players to generate their own setting content during play, in the form of Wises and Circles tests.

 The game has had three dedicated settings:

-January 2004: Under a Serpent Sun, described as "suicidal despair in a post-apocalyptic wasteland".
+January 2004: Under a Serpent Sun is a dark post-apocalyptic setting inspired by the lyrics of a 1995 song of the same name by heavy metal band At the Gates.
+It was published as a short pdf supplement.

-August 2005: Burning Sands: Jihad, a science fiction expansion of galaxy-spanning religious war.
-A blog associated with the creators of Burning Wheel describes this expansion as being based on the Dune series.
+August 2005: Burning Sands: Jihad is a science fiction expansion of galaxy-spanning religious war.
+A blog associated with the creators of Burning Wheel describes this expansion as based on the Dune series.
+It was published as a short pdf supplement.

-August 2007: The Blossoms are Falling, based in Heian-era Japan.
-"You play fearsome bushi trapped between honor and shame, wise Shinto priests who seek to placate the spirits who protect Nihon, powerful Buddhist monks who pray for the souls of the dead while plying strong influence at court, and powerful courtiers battling for control of the failing state."
+August 2007: The Blossoms are Falling is set in Heian-era Japan where players take in the role of bushi who is caught between honor and shame, and is involved in a conflict between Shinto priests and a Buddhist monks fighting for the crumbling state of Japan.
+It was published as a 212 page book, which has since gone out of print.

 Game mechanics and philosophy

-Burning Wheel play revolves around the players generating a detailed background history for their characters, along with core motivations and ethics (Instincts and Beliefs) that connect them to the storyline and to the other PCs.
-Story is intended to develop organically rather than being pre-scripted, as a number of the game mechanics (e.g., pre-negotiated roll or scene outcomes, the 'Let it Ride' rule, absence of hidden information) exist to prevent GM railroading and help promote co-operation and trust between the players.
-(This is quite distinct from agreement among the PCs, who may argue and even fight within the context of the rules.)
+Players generate a detailed background history for their characters, along with core motivations and ethics (Instincts and Beliefs) that connect them to the storyline and to the other player characters (PCs).
+Story develops organically rather than being pre-scripted, as a number of the game mechanics exist to prevent the gamemaster (GM) from dominating the game's direction and to help promote co-operation and trust between the players (this is distinct from co-operation among the characters, who may argue or fight within the context of the rules).
+Examples of such mechanics include pre-negotiated roll or scene outcomes, the 'Let it Ride' rule, and the absence of hidden information.

 The GM is encouraged to create problems and challenges that specifically probe and test the Beliefs and Instincts of the PCs, and as a consequence characters frequently undergo significant change in their goals and attitudes over time.

-The game also includes a variety of quite complex, but technically optional, sub-systems for dealing with combat, chases, negotiation and spellcasting.
+The game also includes a variety of complex, but technically optional, sub-systems for dealing with combat, chases, negotiation and spell casting.